 Compare Life Insurance by Visiting Our Life Insurance Resource Center.

-Long-term care insurance (LTCI) is designed to help people who can no longer care for themselves afford long-term care.
+Long-term care insurance (LTCI) is designed to help people afford long-term care when they can no longer care for themselves.
 LTCI can be expensive, but it’s a lot cheaper than long-term care itself.
-For many families now facing high long term care costs, long-term care insurance remains the best funding strategy available.
+For many families now facing high long-term care (LTC) costs, long-term care insurance remains the best funding strategy available.
 Find the Best Life Insurance Enter your ZIP code below and be sure to click at least 2-3 companies to find the very best rate.

 Hundreds of thousands of people in the United States received benefits from their long-term care insurance each year, and that number doesn’t include the people who receive LTC benefits from Medicaid or paid for long-term care on their own.
-Interestingly enough, the vast majority of people apply for LTC insurance before they are senior citizen – more than half according to the most recent statistics from the American Association of Long-Term Care Insurance (AALTCI).
+Interestingly enough, the vast majority of people apply for LTC insurance before they are senior citizens – more than half according to the most recent statistics from the American Association of Long-Term Care Insurance (AALTCI).
 Nearly 25 percent apply between the ages of 45 and 54, so large numbers of people who are not seniors also maintain LTCI.

-The next level of long-term care, skilled care is reserved for patients that require the regular presence of some sort of medical professional, though not a doctor.
-Usually these tasks can be performed by a nurse or therapist of some kind.
+- Skilled care is for patients who require the regular presence of a medical professional, though not a doctor.
+Usually these tasks can be performed by a nurse or therapist.
 For the most part, these kinds of services are received in care centers and nursing homes, not in individual residences.

 Because LTC is so specific and only deals with this one aspect of health, LTCI is a supplement.
 It covers these LTC costs that health insurance, Medicare and Medicaid might not cover, but it is never used in the place of primary health insurance.

 The average 55-year-old adult can expect to pay around $2,000 a year for LTCI, but long-term care insurance cost is also highly variable depending on your age and other factors.
-Rates have been rising in recent years.
-Part of the reason rates have been rising sharply in recent times is because fewer people are allowing their policies to lapse before their insurance companies originally predicted.
+Rates have been rising in recent years partly because fewer people are allowing their policies to lapse before their insurance companies originally predicted.
 As providers lose enrollment numbers, costs for enrollees will necessarily rise.

 People who are in relative good health will usually qualify for LTCI.
 Unfortunately, if you have any pre-existing problems that indicate you will need LTC or any sort of assistance with ADLs in the future, you will probably not qualify.
-Similarly, if you have a degenerative disease like MS or a severe mental disorder, you will probably not qualify for LTCI.
+Similarly, if you have a degenerative disease like multiple sclerosis (MS) or a severe mental disorder, you will probably not qualify for LTCI.